-- (1) Liberty Media shall have received the Ruling from the IRS, which ruling shall not have been withdrawn, invalidated or modified in an adverse manner, and the opinion of Skadden, in each case in form and substance reasonably acceptable to Liberty Media and which opinion will rely upon the continued validity of the Ruling, with each of the Ruling and the opinion providing to the effect that the Spin-Off will qualify as a tax-free transaction under Sections 355 and 368(a)(1) (D) of the Code, and that for U.S. federal income tax purposes, (i) no gain or loss will be recognized by Liberty Media upon the distribution of our common stock in the Spin-Off, and (ii) no gain or loss will be recognized by, and no amount will be included in the income of, holders of Liberty Media common stock upon the receipt of shares of our common stock in the Spin-Off; - (2) Liberty Media shall have received a written solvency opinion from a financial advisor, in form and substance acceptable to the Liberty Media board of directors, regarding the Spin-Off and related transactions, which opinion shall not have been withdrawn or modified; - (3) the registration statement on Form 10 with respect to the registration under the Securities Exchange Act of 1934, as amended (the Exchange Act), of Spinco common stock, of which this information statement forms a part, shall have become effective; - (4) any material regulatory or contractual consents or approvals that a committee of the Liberty Media board of directors determines to obtain shall have been obtained and be in full force and effect.
+- (1) Liberty Media shall have received the Ruling from the IRS, which ruling shall not have been withdrawn, invalidated or modified in an adverse manner, and the opinion of Skadden, in each case in form and substance reasonably acceptable to Liberty Media and which opinion will rely upon the continued validity of the Ruling, with each of the Ruling and the opinion providing to the effect that the Spin-Off will qualify as a tax-free transaction under Sections 355 and 368(a)(1) (D) of the Code, and that for U.S. federal income tax purposes, (i) no gain or loss will be recognized by Liberty Media upon the distribution of our common stock in the Spin-Off, and (ii) no gain or loss will be recognized by, and no amount will be included in the income of, holders of Liberty Media common stock upon the receipt of shares of our common stock in the Spin-Off; - (2) Liberty Media shall have received a written solvency opinion from a financial advisor, in form and substance acceptable to the Liberty Media board of directors, regarding the Spin-Off and related transactions, which opinion shall not have been withdrawn or modified; - (3) the registration statement on Form 10 with respect to the registration under the Exchange Act, of Spinco common stock, of which this information statement forms a part, shall have become effective; - (4) the approval of Nasdaq for the listing of our common stock; and

+(5) any material regulatory or contractual consents or approvals that a committee of the Liberty Media board of directors determines to obtain shall have been obtained and be in full force and effect.